Having sensitive skin is tough.

-If you’re going this route you can experiment with different MACH 3 cartridges and see which one will suite you best.
+If you’re going this route, you can experiment with different MACH 3 cartridges and see which one will suit you best.

 Avoid using a rotary shaver if you have sensitive skin and go with a foil shaver as this is gentler.
-For more information about foil and cartridge razors you can check this article I’ve written.
+For more information about foil and cartridge razors, you can check this guide.

-The series 7 is a great option for men with sensitive skin because it has a shaving mode for this purpose.
+Series 7 is an excellent option for men with sensitive skin because it has a shaving mode for this purpose.

-It also gives you the option for wet shaving.
+It also gives you the option of wet shaving.
 Make sure to choose the 7865cc variant that has this feature.

 It also has different shaving modes from intense (for men with thick beards) to extra sensitive (for men with sensitive skin).

-Even if this isn’t the latest Braun, it costs much less than a Series 9 and it give a close enough shave.
+Even if this isn’t the latest Braun, it costs much less than a Series 9, and it gives a close enough shave.

 1. Take a Hot Shower Before Shaving

-Another option would be soaking your whole face and neck area with a hot towel – this is what barbershops do prior to shaving.
+Another option would be soaking your whole face and neck area with a hot towel – this is what barbershops do before shaving.